brillout/wildcard-api/docs/intro.template.md

  });
 ~~~

-You'll then be able to access the cookie header:
+Your endpoint functions will then be able to access the HTTP headers:

 ~~~js
 endpoints.getLoggedUserInfo = async function() {